StanfordVL/perls2/examples/simple_reach/simple_reach.md

 # Simple Reach Example

 ## Description
 The simple reach example is meant to demonstrate the basic components of a PERLS2 project.
-It also shows how perls2 streamlines getting a simulation with a robot up and running.
-This example only uses PyBullet.
+It also shows how perls2 streamlines getting a simulation with a robot up and running. **This example only uses PyBullet.** To see an example for real robots, see the switch_sim_real example.

 There are three files worth examining for this demo:
 * Config file: simple_reach.yaml